Preimplantation genetic diagnosis without biopsy non-invasive: niPGT-A

 This new technique is not used in all the cases as it is being improved in order to reach 100% agreement with the results obtained via, already used, embryo biopsy confirming, this way, that the result is completely reliable.
 However, it will undoubtedly form part of the close future embryo genetic diagnosis and will become a new milestone in this field.

 As a leading centre in genetic techniques for pre-implantation diagnosis, Instituto Bernabeu has focused a large part of its research on developing and perfecting this new method which will be the future of embryo diagnosis.
-It counts with publications in international medical journals (in the process of being reviewed for publication in the journal Reproductive BioMedicine Online) and communications at conferences on Human Reproduction (ESHRE 36th Annual Meeting, 2020).
+It has different R+D+I projects in this area with publications in international medical journals (Reproductive BioMedicine Online) and communications at national and international conferences on Human Reproduction (ESHRE 36th Annual Meeting, 2020; 11th ASEBIR Congress in Toledo 2021).